Exploring blazars through sonification. Visual and auditory insights into multifrequency variability: Discussion

 Synchronising the three plots (light curve, waveform, and spectrogram) along the time axis provides a multidimensional representation of the data.
 The light curve illustrates how the intensity or flux of the signal changes over time, offering a global view of the source's luminosity or intensity.
 This makes it possible to identify transient events such as peaks, dips, eclipses, explosions, or periodic variations.

-The waveform, on the other hand, captures the full temporal evolution of the signal with high amplitude resolution.
-It acts as a detailed zoom into the temporal variations that might not be visible in the light curve.
-This allows for the analysis of precise dynamics, such as rapid pulses, subtle oscillations, or specific shapes.
-It also helps to distinguish noise from real signals and correlate light curve peaks with their exact amplitude and timing.
+The waveform captures the full temporal evolution of the signal, providing a zoom into temporal variations that might not be visible in the light curve.
+For example, the oscillations in Mrk~501 that appear as small irregularities in the light curve allow us to separate short-term variations from instrumental or observational noise.
+Similarly, the sonification and waveform visualization make it possible to correlate the peaks in the light curve with their amplitude and timing, such as the 224-day periodicity observed in Mrk~501~\citep{gustavo}, highlighting both the intensity and the temporal spacing.

-The spectrogram decomposes the signal into its frequency components, showing how they evolve over time.
-It helps to identify events linked to specific frequency bands, such as peaks or oscillation modes and distinguishes noise, characterised by specific spectral patterns, from significant signals.
+The spectrogram is computed from the sonified audio signal rather than from the original astronomical data.
+It decomposes this audio waveform into its frequency components, showing how the pitch content generated by the sonification evolves over time.
+For example, in the case of PKS J2134-0153 (Figure~\ref{fig:wave-J2134-0153}), short-lived X-ray and \(\gamma\)-ray flares that appear only as subtle bumps in the light curve emerge as transient bright bands in the spectrogram.
+Because the tinkle bell instrument produces a fundamental pitch together with inharmonic overtones, each mapped data event spreads across multiple frequency bands, which become visible in the spectrogram.
+This visualization therefore reveals the temporal distribution, harmonic structure, and overlap of sonified events, complementing both the light curve and the auditory perception.

-Combining these three plots provides a multiscale analysis: \begin{itemize} \item The light curve offers a general view of the signal's behaviour over time. \item The waveform adds fine detail about amplitude variations. \item The spectrogram reveals frequency properties, uncovering patterns not evident in the other two. \end{itemize}
+Combining these three plots provides a multiscale analysis: \begin{itemize} \item The light curve offers a general view of the signal's behaviour over time.
+For example, in OJ~287, the quasi-periodic variability is visible is visible in the light curve as a series of recurrent peaks, establishing the large-scale context of variability. \item The waveform adds fine detail about amplitude variations.
+Rapid flares that appear only as small bumps in the light curve become clearly distinguishable in the waveform, allowing us to separate genuine short-term variability from instrumental noise. \item The spectrogram reveals frequency properties, uncovering patterns not evident in the other two.
+In the case of Mrk~421, the use of the tinkle bell instrument generates harmonics that appear as multiple bright bands in the spectrogram.
+While this complicates the auditory perception, it enhances the visual identification of event timing and harmonic structure, making subtle features—such as overlapping flares—more apparent. \end{itemize}